Buffalo-Ontology-Group/MRI_Ontology/README.md

 An ontology for the representation of MRI acquisition and analysis.

-MRIO builds on the Ontology for Biomedical Investigations (OBI) to flesh out the process of acquiring MR images, analyzing these images, and interpretting the results of these analyses.
+MRIO builds on the Ontology for Biomedical Investigations (OBI) to flesh out the process of acquiring MR images, analyzing these images, and interpreting the results of these analyses.
 A select set of terms from Uberon are imported to relate MRI analyses to the specific brain regions.